COMMUNITY OUTREACH

 We strive to connect people with their landscape through community science initiatives and by integrating local knowledge into our research.

-If you are interested in volunteering for the natural foods survey project, you can sign up here!
+If you are interested in volunteering as a community scientist on this project, you can sign up here!

 Visit our Events Calendar to find upcoming programs, presentations, trainings and more.